xbeat/Machine-Learning/README.md

 Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment.
 The agent receives rewards or penalties based on its actions, aiming to maximize cumulative rewards over time.
 This process mimics how humans and animals learn through trial and error.

+## Non-Parametric Algorithms in Python

+Introduction to Non-Parametric Algorithms

+Non-parametric algorithms are statistical methods that don't make assumptions about the underlying data distribution.
+They are flexible and can handle various types of data, making them useful in many real-world scenarios.

 ## Understanding Overfitting in Machine Learning with Python

 Understanding Overfitting in Machine Learning